kubevirt/user-guide/vm-life-cycle.md

 ### Retrieving a virtual machine definition

-A single VM definition can be retrieved by getting the specific VM object:
+A single VirtualMachine definition can be retrieved by getting the specific VirtualMachine object:

 ```bash
 $ kubectl get vms testvm